TEA CEREMONY IN JAPAN

 Japanese Tea Ceremony Bowls Raku Ware Tea Bowls Copyright © Kimono Tea Ceremony Maikoya

-What is the "Rikyu Hyakushu"?
+What is "Rikyu Hyakushu"?

 The Rikyu Hyakushu (利休百首), or "Rikyu's Hundred Verses," is a collection of 100 short poems attributed to Sen no Rikyu, the founder of the Japanese tea ceremony (茶道, sadō).
 These poems serve as guidance for tea practitioners, offering insight into the philosophy, etiquette, and spiritual aspects of the tea ceremony.
 Rather than focusing solely on the technical aspects of tea preparation, the Rikyu Hyakushu emphasizes the deeper principles of humility, mindfulness, and self-discipline.